-Finally, the systematic integrity of the system including the development processes utilized, the lifecycle safety management of the system, and the methods used to develop and prove high-integrity software must also comply with the letter of the standard.
+- system architecture must be assessed and the implications on the SIL rating documented. - Finally, the systematic integrity of the system including the development processes utilized, the lifecycle safety management of the system, and the methods used to develop and prove high integrity software must also comply with the letter of the standard.

-A fault-tolerant system may not be fail-safe.
-Just because it may be redundant or triple-modular redundant doesn't automatically make it suitable for safety applications.
+A fault tolerant system may not be fail safe.
+Just because it may be redundant or triple modular redundant doesn't automatically make it suitable for safety applications.

 The development of the 800xA HI safety system addressed the above issues.
-The design teams operated under audited functional safety management processes and the design concept and detail was approved at every stage by TÜV (the TÜV Product Service is considered to be the foremost independent certification authority in the business) I. A certification specialist on the team, helped by third-party consultants, steered the detail design continuously, confirming compliance with the requirements and the standards.
+The design teams operated under audited functional safety management processes and the design concept and detail was approved at every stage by TÜV (The TÜV Product Service is considered to be the foremost independent certification authority in the business) .
+A certification specialist in the team, helped by third party consultants, steered the detail design continuously confirming compliance with the requirements and the standards.